leandromoreira/digital_video_introduction/README.md

 With the first range we notice that our number fits at the **e** slice therefore it's our first symbol, now we split this subrange again, doing the same process as before, and we'll notice that **0.36** fits the symbol **a** and after we repeat the process we came to the last symbol **t** (forming our original encoded stream *eat*).

+Both encoder and decoder **must know** the symbol probability table, therefore you need to send the table.

 Pretty neat isn't?
 People are damm smart to come up with such solution, some [video codec uses](https://en.wikipedia.org/wiki/Context-adaptive_binary_arithmetic_coding) (or at least offers as an option) this technique.

-The idea is to lossless compress the quantized bitstream, for sure there are tons of details (reasons, trade-offs and etc) and funny aspects of compression that [you should learn more](https://www.amazon.com/Understanding-Compression-Data-Modern-Developers/dp/1491961538/) as a developer.
+The idea is to lossless compress the quantized bitstream, for sure this article is missing tons of details, reasons, trade-offs and etc. But [you should learn more](https://www.amazon.com/Understanding-Compression-Data-Modern-Developers/dp/1491961538/) as a developer.

 ## 6th step - bitstream format